 - Benefits for certain legal services that have been prepaid

 - Benefit plans that come into effect when the covered individual suffers a certain illness, disability, accident, or death

 Plans that are not Generally Covered under the ERISA Statute

 There are several types of benefit plans which are not covered under the ERISA statute in most cases.
 For example, if you work for the state, federal, or local government, your health insurance and pension plans will not likely fall within the ambit of the ERISA statute.
 Moreover, health benefits plans and pension plans which are sponsored by a church will not likely fall within ERISA.
 An experienced ERISA lawyer in Texas can review your plan, along with the plan language, to determine whether or not the ERISA statute governs the benefits which your plan provides.

 Call a Texas ERISA Attorney Today

 The ERISA statute is in place, in part, to make sure that you receive the benefits to which you are entitled.
 Although the majority of employer-sponsored benefit plans fall within ERISA, some plans and benefits do not.
-At the Law Offices of J. Price McNamara, we can review your plan’s language in order to determine whether your various plan benefits are covered under the ERISA statute.
+At J. Price McNamara ERISA Insurance Claim Attorney, we can review your plan’s language in order to determine whether your various plan benefits are covered under the ERISA statute.
 If you are wrongfully denied your benefits, we can assist you in taking the necessary legal action.
 To schedule a free legal consultation and case evaluation with a Texas ERISA attorney, please contact us online today for more information.